heathermiller/scala-pickling/index.md

 Adjust the path on line 12 to match the directory into which you unpacked the archive.**

+For example, if the artifact is unpacked to `/Users/myname/tmp/182`, change the line to:

+    val localBuildOfParadise211 = Properties.envOrElse("MACRO_PARADISE211", "/Users/myname/tmp/182/scala-local")

 Then, to start SBT simply do:

     bin/sbt